LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Jason Orme is a Talent Acquisition Lead at Lutz with over six years of experience.
+Jason Orme is a Client Relations Lead at Lutz Talent with over six years of experience.
 He focuses on helping business leaders find the best long-term talent to reach their business goals.

 AREAS OF FOCUS

 AFFILIATIONS AND CREDENTIALS

 - Institute for Internal Auditors - Aksarben Chapter, Member

 - Association for Corporate Growth - Nebraska Chapter, Member